Cosmian/mse-cli/documentation/docs/saas/getting_started.md

 The `mse_src` is your application directory designed to be dispatched by `mse-cli` to the Microservice Encryption infrastructure.
 The other files or directories will stay on your own host.

 The file `app.py` is a basic Flask application with no extra code.
-Adapting your own application to MSE does not require any modification to your Python code:
+Adapting your own application to Cosmian Enclave does not require any modification to your Python code:

 ```python
 from http import HTTPStatus